root-project/root/README.md

 interactively or in batch mode, as well as a general parallel processing framework, PROOF, that can considerably speed up an analysis.

-Thanks to the built-in CINT C++ interpreter the command language, the scripting, or macro, language and the programming language are all C++.
+Thanks to the built-in C++ interpreter cling, the command, the scripting and the programming language are all C++.
 The interpreter allows for fast prototyping of the macros since it removes the, time consuming, compile/link cycle.
 It also provides a good environment to learn C++.
 If more performance is needed the interactively developed macros can be compiled using a C++ compiler via a machine independent transparent compiler interface called ACliC.

 The system has been designed in such a way that it can query its databases in parallel on clusters of workstations or many-core machines.
 ROOT is